espocrm/documentation/docs/administration/layout-manager.md

 ![Detail](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/administration/layout-manager/detail.png)

-Edit panel parameters by clicking a pancil icon on the panel.
+Edit panel parameters by clicking a pencil icon on the panel.
 It's possible to specify a label, color (style), conditions making a panel visible, group panels in tabs (as of v7.2).

 To enable detail view tabs, you need to check the *Tab-break* for panels.
 Enable it for panels you want to be first in a tab.
 All following panels will be in the same tab till the next closest tab-break panel.
 Specify a *Tab Label* for tab-break panels.